-- Hypocrisy Nod / Parental Hypocrisy:: When Homer is upset with Bart's earring:Bart: Come on, dad.
+- Hypocrisy Nod / Parental Hypocrisy:: Homer gets upset with Bart's earring, saying it doesn't fit with the family's long naval heritage (long as in having begun some weeks before):Bart: Come on, dad.
 Didn't you do anything wild when you were a kid?

 Homer: Well, when I was ten, I got my ear pierced... but this is completely different!